-Applicants are furnished written notification regarding their admission status by the School of Public Health's Director of Admissions.
-Statements by other health science center personnel concerning the applicant's admissibility are not valid until confirmed in writing by the director of admissions.
+Applicants will be furnished written notification regarding their admission status by the School of Public Health's Office of Admissions and Student Services by mid-April 2004 for the Fall 2004 semester.
+Statements by other health science center personnel concerning the applicant's admissibility are not valid until confirmed in writing by the School of Public Health Office of Admissions and Student Services.

-Students who are admitted to a degree program and do not enroll in the semester for which they have applied must contact the School of Public Health Office of Admissions and Student Services for a deferment.
-Deferments cannot exceed one year from the semester of original acceptance.
+Students who are admitted to a degree program and do not intend to enroll in the Fall 2004 semester must contact the School of Public Health Office of Admissions and Student Services to request a one year deferment.
+Deferments must be made in writing and cannot exceed one year from the original acceptance to Fall 2005.
+There is a deferment fee of \$25.
+The deferment fee is due at the time of the request of the deferment.